 Step 6: Teach

-You’ll complete either a 2 semester Internship with full pay and benefits or a 1 semester Clinical assignment with no pay.
+You’ll complete either a 2-semester Internship with full pay and benefits or a 1-semester Clinical assignment with no pay.
 Your program fee of $3,960 is due at this step paid monthly ($440 per month) if you are on an Intern Certificate only once you start teaching at full pay and benefits.

 You’ll prepare for and pass the PPR exam.
 You’ll use Certify Teacher again to reach mastery on the practice exam and then be granted one-time test permission.
-Read: What can I expect my first year of teaching?
+Read: What can I expect in my first year of teaching?

-After all these steps are complete and all program fees have been paid, you’ll be ready for us to recommend you for your standard certificate.
+After these steps are complete and all program fees have been paid, you’ll be ready for us to recommend you for your standard certificate.
 You’ll now be a fully certified teacher!

-Teachworthy provides you a Program Advisor who is with you throughout this entire process.
+Teachworthy provides you with a Program Advisor who is with you throughout this entire process.
 They are your advocate and encouragement.